Cuban Revolution of 1933: Conspiracy

 A group of sergeants began meeting at the Columbia barracks, forming the Columbia Military Union.
 Their ambition to improve conditions in the army quickly expanded to a plan for regime change.
-This group, later called the Junta of the Eight (despite uncertainty about numbers) included Batista and other members of his ABC cell, as well as Pablo Rodríguez, whom some perceived to be the group's leader.
+This group, later called the Junta of the Eight (despite uncertainty about numbers) included Batista and other members of his ABC cell, as well as Pablo Rodríguez, whom some perceived to be the group's leader, and Jaime Mariné.

 A funeral for Sergeant Miguel Ángel Hernández y Rodríguez, captured and killed by the Machado government in May 1933, took place on 19 August 1933.
 This gave Batista the opportunity to do a passionate oration which brought him attention as a future leader.
 At the funeral he met with journalist Sergio Carbó, who acted as an important contact for him in the civilian world.

 In August the group of sergeants created a manifesto calling for dignity, respect, and benefits for soldiers, and declaring the duty of soldiers to rebel.
 Batista asked the ABC, to which he belonged, to publicize the manifesto.
 The ABC, which had established itself as part of the status quo government, refused, and Batista and others left the group.

 Other factions within the military were also plotting against the Céspedes government, and some spoke openly against it.

 As the movement grew, the plotters met in larger venues, including the masonic Gran Logia de Cuba and a military hospital.
 These preparations became somewhat obvious, but meetings continued to occur on the pretext of planning projects to improve quality of life for enlisted men.
 The action mostly took place in Havana, with some outreach to Matanzas Province soon before the coup.